univention/univention-corporate-server/doc/manual/appendix/variables.rst

    The NTP server replies with requests that are signed by Samba/AD when the value is set to ``yes``.
 For more information, see :ref:`basicservices-ntp`.

+.. envvar:: office365/adconnection/wizard

+   Defines the Azure AD connection alias that is used by the next run of the Microsoft 365 Configuration Wizard.
+For more information, see :ref:`idmcloud-o365-multipleconnections`.

+.. envvar:: office365/attributes/anonymize

+   Configures the LDAP attributes of a user account that the Microsoft 365 connector synchronizes, but filles with random data.
+The value is a comma-separated list of LDAP attributes.
+For more information, see :ref:`idmcloud-o365-users`.

+.. envvar:: office365/attributes/mapping/.*

+   Defines a mapping of UCS LDAP attributes of a user account for synchronization to Azure attributes.
+The default settings usually suffice most environment needs.
+For more information, see :ref:`idmcloud-o365-users`.

+.. envvar:: office365/attributes/never

+   Configures the LDAP attributes of a user account that the Microsoft 365 connector never synchronizes, even if mentioned in :envvar:`office365/attributes/sync` or :envvar:`office365/attributes/anonymize`.
+The value is a comma-separated list of LDAP attributes.
+For more information, see :ref:`idmcloud-o365-users`.

+.. envvar:: office365/attributes/static/.*

+   Configures LDAP attributes for synchronization with predefined values.
+For more information, see :ref:`idmcloud-o365-users`.

+.. envvar:: office365/attributes/sync

+   Configures the LDAP attributes of a user account that the Microsoft 365 connector synchronizes.
+The value is a comma-separated list of LDAP attributes.
+For more information, see :ref:`idmcloud-o365-users`.

+.. envvar:: office365/attributes/usageLocation

+   Configures the default country for the user in Microsoft 365.
+Values are 2-character abbreviations for countries.
+For more information, see :ref:`idmcloud-o365-users`.

+.. envvar:: Office365/debug/werror

+   Configure additional debug error for the Microsoft 365 connector.
+For more information, see :ref:`idmcloud-o365-debug`.

+.. envvar:: office365/defaultalias

+   Configures the default connection alias for Microsoft 365 enabled users and groups.
+For more information, see :ref:`idmcloud-o365-multipleconnections`.

+.. envvar:: office365/groups/sync

+   Enables the synchronization of groups of the Microsoft 365 users.
+To use teams, set the value to ``yes``.
+For more information, see :ref:`idmcloud-o365-teams`.

 .. envvar:: password/hashing/bcrypt